 "No one knows what everyone knows."
 The Professional Seminar is a signature element of the adult learning model at Cambridge College.
-It grounds learning in a cohort group of students with a faculty leader licensed in moderate needs special education.
+It grounds learning in a cohort group of students with a faculty leader licensed in English as a second language.
 This seminar leader is the students' academic advisor and guides them through their graduate program.